openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

 Bushmanov is not taking a clean room approach, where a researcher examines the network
         inputs and outputs of the software.
-He has instead opted for the potentially riskier process ofÂ [modifying](http://skype-open-source.blogspot.com/2011/06/when-binary-files-is-not-just-general.html)Â the Skype binary files to remove autoupdate, obfuscation and anti-debugging measures.
+He has instead opted for the potentially riskier process of [modifying](http://skype-open-source.blogspot.com/2011/06/when-binary-files-is-not-just-general.html) the Skype binary files to remove autoupdate, obfuscation and anti-debugging measures.
 Bushmanov may also be taking a risk by redistributing these modified files; they are easier to decompile and it is easier to trace and log what the code does, but they are still Skype's intellectual property.

-â€
+”

-â€œ
+“

         [OStatic/Sam Dean: Google Releases Voice and Video Chat Technology As Open Source](http://ostatic.com/blog/google-releases-voice-and-video-chat-technology-as-open-source)